AtlassianPS/JiraPS/docs/en-US/commands/Remove-JiraSession.md

 ## NOTES

-This function requires either the `-Credential` parameter to be passed or a persistent JIRA session.
+This function requires either the `-Session` parameter to be passed or a persistent JIRA session.
 See `New-JiraSession` for more details.
-If neither are supplied, this function will run with anonymous access to JIRA.

 ## RELATED LINKS